Luck: Christianity and Judaism

-The book of Proverbs 16:33 states that "the lot is cast into the lap, but its every decision is from the Lord".
-Ecclesiastes 9:11 states (in a passage that describes events with different outcomes - e.g. a race, a battle, the gaining of wealth and favour) that "time and chance happeneth to them all".
-Whilst the latter passage from Ecclesiastes suggests no things in human affairs are certain, the extract from Proverbs indicates that the outcome of something as apparently random as the rolling of dice or the tossing of a coin remains subject to God's will or sovereignty.
+Simply put, luck, as other religious worldviews consider it, is non-existent in Judeo-Christian theology.
+The book of Proverbs 16:33 states that "the lot is cast into the lap, but its every decision is from the Lord" and Ecclesiastes 9:11 states (in a passage that describes events with different outcomes - e.g. a race, a battle, the gaining of wealth and favour) that "time and chance happeneth to them all".
+Whilst the latter passage from Ecclesiastes suggests from the author's intentionally earthly perspective that no things in human affairs are certain, the extract from Proverbs indicates that the outcome of something as apparently random as the rolling of dice or the tossing of a coin remains subject to God's will or sovereignty and thus His control as well.
 In his book God, Chance and Purpose: Can God have it both ways?, Bartholomew argues that chance is part of God's creation but that not even God can accurately predict what chance will do.
 God's sovereignty involves two aspects.
 God's active will or sovereignty would involve something God causes to happen such as the leading of wicked King Ahab into battle (2 Chronicles 18:18-19).
 Ahab's death was not merely the result of a randomly shot arrow, but as 2 Chronicles 18 reveals, God actively directed the events that led Ahab into battle and used that randomly shot arrow to accomplish his intended will for Ahab that day.
 God's passive will involves God allowing, rather than causing, something to happen.
 Chapter 1 of the book of Job illustrates this in what God allowed Satan to do in the life of Job.
 It is also involved in the evil that God allowed Joseph's brothers to do to Joseph in order to accomplish a greater good, a good not apparent to Joseph until years later (Genesis 50:20).